MerginMaps/docs/src/gis/snapping/index.md

 [[toc]]

-Capturing data in the field using <MobileAppName /> can be easier, if you can can snap the vertices of new features to existing geometries.
+Capturing data in the field using <MobileAppName /> can be easier, if you can snap the vertices of new features to existing geometries.
 Snapping can also help you avoid creating topological errors in your datasets.

-<QGISPluginName /> provides three snapping options:
+[<QGISPluginName />](../../manage/plugin-sync-project/) provides three snapping options:
-- *No snapping* - snapping is not allowed (default)
+- *No snapping* - snapping is not enabled (default)
 - *Basic snapping* - features are snapped to the vertices and segments of vector features in the project
 - *Follow QGIS snapping* - uses the snapping preferences defined in the Snapping toolbar in QGIS